-Role Responsibilities Heads of Service / Service Managers Communicating to staff the corporate approach to risk management Identifying the risk management training needed by staff, and reporting this to the directorate Risk Champion Ensuring that they and their staff are aware of corporate requirements, seeking clarification from the risk champion when required Staff Understanding their accountability for individual risks Reporting systematically and promptly to their managers any perceived new risks or failures of existing controls Internal Audit Auditing the key elements of the Council's Risk Management Process Using the results of the Council's Risk Management Process to focus and inform the overall internal audit plan Ensuring that internal controls are robust and operating correctly Risk Management Groups The purpose of the risk management groups is to promote good practice on risk management across the Authority and act as a "Champion" on risk management issues.
+Role Responsibilities Note nesponsibilities Service Managers Ensuring staff receive the relevant risk management training as indicated by the Heads of Service and/or the Corporate Support Officer.
+Communicating to staff the corporate approach to risk management Ensuring that they and their staff are aware of corporate requirements, seeking clarification from the Head of Service / Corporate Support Officer when required.
+Staff Understanding their accountability for individual risks Reporting systematically and promptly to their managers any perceived new risks or failures of existing controls Attend relevant training courses as highlighted by their Head of Service & Corporate Support Officer.
+Internal Audit Auditing the key elements of the Council's Risk Management Process Using the results of the Council's Risk Management Process to focus and inform the overall internal audit plan Ensuring that internal controls are robust and operating correctly Risk Management Groups The purpose of the risk management groups is to promote good practice on risk management across the Authority and act as a "Champion" on risk management issues.
 The Groups will also: Promote the "positive" effects that good risk management can have when embedded into all Council policies and procedures Ensure that risk management is seen as a tool to "make things happen" in a safe and beneficial way, not a process used to "stop things from progressing".
 Investigate issues referred to it by the Corporate Management Team and report back in a timely manner Standardise procedures and practices to reduce property and liability losses and claims Advise Corporate Management Team on risk management issues referred to it by individual directorates.
-Receive reports from the Risk & Emergency Planning Officer and Directorate Risk Champions on the status of the various Risk Registers and progress made on implementing the associated action plans.
+Receive reports from the Corporate Support Officer and Heads of Service on the status of the various Risk

 Role Responsibilities Risk Management Groups Adopt SMART reporting techniques for all issues sent to the group from whatever source Introduce more sophisticated systems to analyse and forecast losses Investigate the feasibility of allocating risk costs in line with the risk features of each budget holder Use deductibles or self-insurance where financially beneficial to provide a vested interest in loss control.
-Dependence on insurance will be reduced and cover sought on a 'value for money' basis, seeking cover where financially prudent Wherever possible, improve risk management information and investigative procedures within the authority The terms of reference for the risk management group is attached at appendix B Risk & Emergency Planning Officer Provide advice and guidance on insurable risks Provide strategic direction on the Council's approach to risk management Ensure effective liaison between risk areas (see table on page 6) Co-ordinating the Council's approach to risk management Provide advice to the Council on risks arising from partnership working, and possible mitigation actions such as use of Service Level Agreements Report on the status of the Council's Corporate Risk Register and the implementation of the associated action plans
+Dependence on insurance will be reduced and cover sought on a 'value for money' basis, seeking cover where financially prudent Wherever possible, improve risk management information and investigative procedures within the authority The terms of reference for the risk management group is attached at appendix B Corporate Support Officer Provide advice and guidance on insurable risks Provide strategic direction on the Council's approach to risk management Co-ordinating the Council's approach to risk management Provide advice to the Council on risks arising from partnership working, and possible mitigation actions such as use of Service Level Agreements Report on the status of the Council's Corporate Risk Register and the implementation of the associated action plans Liaise closely with Insurance Officer and Health & Safety to help reduce claims and accidents across the council.

-9. How will the monitoring and reporting of risk management happen?
+8. How will the monitoring and reporting of risk management happen?